-Fika House aims to be one of Canada’s first NetZero developments to address the lack of affordable and environmentally focused housing for Saskatoon’s growing LGBTQ2+ seniors’ community.
-Through the co-housing inspired design, it will provide residents with a safe environment to age in place with like-minded couples and individuals and will provide access to a network of service providers and queer-friendly organizations.
-Fika House will include units with Universal Design features to help those with physical disabilities thrive in an independent environment.
+Fika House aims to be one of Canada’s High Performance developments to address the lack of affordable and environmentally focused housing for Saskatoon’s growing LGBTQ2+ seniors’ community.
+Through the Scandinavian inspired design, it will provide residents with a safe environment to age in place with like-minded couples and individuals and will provide access to a network of service providers and queer-friendly organizations.
+Fika House will include units with Universal Design features to help those with physical barriers thrive in an independent environment.

-The goal of Fika House is to redefine what affordability means in housing while increasing quality of life for our LGBTQ2+ community pioneers.
-The complex will reduce costs through a car share program, a NetZero design which will reduce utility costs and the creation of a community garden to help with day to day nutritional needs.
+The goal of Fika House is to redefine what affordability means in housing while increasing the quality of life for our LGBTQ2+ community pioneers.
+The complex will reduce costs through a car share program, a High Performance design that will reduce utility costs and the creation of a community garden to help with day to day nutritional needs.

 Fika House is being designed for seniors of the Saskatoon LGBTQ2+ community aged 50 and above and in need of affordable housing.
-A small number of the suites will be prioritised for youth in the community who are willing to contribute time to help residents plan and execute community building activities.
-The suites will be a combination of one bedroom and bachelor units suitable for individuals and couples with two guest bedrooms available for short-term use by tenants with out of town guests.
+A small number of the suites will be prioritized for youth in the community who are willing to contribute time to help residents plan and execute community building activities.
+The suites will be a combination of one bedroom and two bedroom units suitable for individuals and couples.

 Geoffrey, through Petrichor Developments, demonstrates strong stewardship in regards to building a future that will be more positive for those who still face barriers of homophobia, transphobia, and social exclusion, when making choices about retirement and/or living in community settings.